 Knowing what you’re going to eat for breakfast ahead of time and, even better, having something made or easy to put together, will ensure that you don’t reach for something convenient and sugary when your hunger kicks in.

 No matter the meal, avoiding or limiting refined and processed foods will be better for your energy and overall mood.
 A simple way to think about this is to swap the beige foods for colourful fruits and vegetables.
 For example, instead of a sandwich with whole wheat bread, try a big salad with some sweet potato or black beans.
+You could also have a little less bread and more protein, which you'll probably find fills you up better and keeps you fuller, longer.
 Instead of a plate of pasta, try spaghetti squash or a chickpea or lentil-based pasta like Chickapea or Tolerant.
 You’re still getting carbohydrates but not as much at one time.
 These foods are also full of fiber, so the carbohydrates (sugars) in those foods will release much more slowly into your bloodstream and won’t give you the same blood sugar crash.
 You’ll also get more vitamins and minerals in your diet, which impact your body’s ability to make energy and supports your overall mood.

 Once again, make sure every meal has protein and some healthy fats so that you will stay fuller longer, have more stable blood sugar, better energy and less cravings.
 For example, add a portion of chicken, fish or tempeh (proteins) to your meal, along with some avocado or hemp seeds (healthy fats).
 Don’t forget, every main in our Energy Boosting Recipe Book follows these principles.